sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

 ## Compliance documentation

+This compliance documentation is produced by Microsoft based on platforms and services available from Microsoft.
+Due to the wide variety of customer deployments, this documentation provides a generalized approach for a solution only hosted in the Azure environment.
+Customers may identify and use alternative products and services based on their own operating environments and business outcomes.
+Customers choosing to use on-premises resources must address the security and operations for those on-premises resources.
+The documented solution can be customized by customers to address their specific on-premises and security requirements.

 The [Azure Security and Compliance Blueprint – AU-Protected Customer Responsibility Matrix](https://aka.ms/AUcrm) lists all security controls required by AU-Protected.
 This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

 The [Azure Security and Compliance Blueprint – AU-Protected IaaS Web Application Implementation Matrix](https://aka.ms/AUIaaScim) provides information on which AU-Protected controls are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.